Hanging Leg Raise (Toes to Bar)

 - Starting Position: Hang on a bar with straight arms, depressed scapula, legs together, and core engaged.

-- Execution: Raise your legs until your toes touch the bar, contracting your rectus abdominis.
-Hold this position briefly, then return to the starting position without losing core engagement.
+- Execution: Initiate the movement by raising your legs until your toes touch the bar, contracting both your rectus abdominis and hip flexors.
+Hold this position briefly, then return to the starting position with control.

 - Repetition: Repeat the movement for your desired number of repetitions.